jjosephcoder/resume2025/README.md

-My current Resume for 2025 dispayed for the user on screen.
+My current Resume for 2025 displayed for the user on screen.